vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-jdbc.md

       # If there are multiple addresses, the format is "ip1:port","ip2:port","ip3:port".
       # Addresses are separated by commas.
       graph:["127.0.0.1:9669"]
-      # the address of any of the meta services.
-      # if your NebulaGraph server is in virtual network like k8s, please config the leader address of meta.
       meta:["127.0.0.1:9559"]
     }
     # The account entered must have write permission for the NebulaGraph space.